pclonan/sinatra/README.md

 Puppet has been chosen as the configuration orchestration tool, and will be responsible for the configuration and hardening of the O/S, as well as the installation of the Simple Sinatra application.
 The reason for choosing Puppet is, again, due to my familiarity with the tool.<br>

 The Ruby version chosen is 2.4, and is installed from the CentOS Software Collections repository.
-The reason behind this decision was to allow Puppet to install these packages using the native yum tools (as opposed to using RVM, or manually compiling).<br>
+The reason behind this decision was to allow Puppet to install these packages using the native package resource (as opposed to using RVM, or manually compiling).<br>

 The Simple Sinatra app has been configured as a service.
 This allows Puppet to easily start/stop/restart the app, if required.
 It also allows for the application owner (in this case, user "sinatra") to start/stop/restart the app using systemctl (via sudo):